Verifiable Hybrid Secret Sharing With Few Qubits: Methods

 In the verification phase the nodes publicly identify a set of \emph{apparent} cheaters $B$ with probability exponentially close to 1 in the security parameter $r$.
 Set $B$ includes all of the errors introduced by the dealer and errors introduced by the cheating nodes until the end of the verification phase.
 Note that there is no way to distinguish the errors introduced by the dealer and those introduced by the cheaters at this point.
 The dealer will pass verification as ``honest'' if $|B| \leq t_q$.
 On the other hand, if $|B| \geq t_q$ then the protocol aborts.

 After the verification phase, the cheating nodes can still corrupt their shares.
 Therefore, the reconstructor $R$ runs an error correction circuit and measures syndromes, so that she can correct arbitrarily located errors introduced by the cheaters after the verification.
 If for a branch encoded by a particular node $i$ there have been more than $t_q$ errors, then $R$ adds that node to the set $B$ of cheaters.
 Otherwise, $R$ corrects errors and reconstructs branch $i$.
 After reconstructing all branches, she randomly picks $n - 2t_q$ shares which she has left, and reconstructs the state of the dealer.
 Importantly, the size of set $B$ cannot be larger than $2t_q$ at the end of the protocol.
-This is because if all of the cheaters acted honestly during the verification, the dealer $D$ can introduce at most $t_q$ errors to branches $i$ and still pass the test.
-After the verification, the cheaters can still introduce at most further $t_q$ errors to branches $i$ (by assumption).
-Therefore, we have that $|B|\leq 2t_q$ at the end of the protocol.
+This is because the dealer $D$ and cheaters can introduce at most $t_q$ errors at the first level of encoding before verification (otherwise the protocol aborts).
+Before the reconstruction, the cheaters may introduce up to $t_q$ extra errors at the second level of each branch they hold.
+This may create extra errors at the first level, but never more than $t_q$, since the cheaters have some control over at most $t_q$ branches.

 What is more, let $C_{\vqss}$ be the set of cheaters in the \vqss~and $C_{\vcss}$ the set of cheaters in \vcss.
 We assume that if a node behaves maliciously in \vqss, it can also behave maliciously in \vcss, and moreover $C_{\vqss} = C_{\vcss}$.
 Therefore, we put $t = t_c = t_q$.
 Moreover, in our \vhss~protocol we assume that the nodes have access to shared public source of randomness.
 This can be realized, for example, by running a classical verifiable secret sharing protocol or multipartite coin flipping.
 We remark that \cite{Smith2001} points out solutions to reduce the classical communication complexity of generating public randomness.
 In the following we will write $[1,n]$ to denote registers of nodes from $1$ to $n$.